ozshm/cyberPro/README.md

 - Or Ezra

 ## Project objectives:
-* Establishment of a Web site based on Python Django Based on principles of secure development.
+* Establishment of a Python Django infrastructured Web site based on principles of secure development.
 * The Web site includes the following screens:
     - Registration for new users.
     - Login.
     - Change password.
     - Forgot Password for existing user.
     - Clients
-* Complex settings and requirements The login passwords will be managed using a configuration file.
+* Complexity settings and requirements of the login passwords are be managed by a configuration file.
-* Sending a confirmation email to the user in case the login password is forgotten.
+* In case the user had forgotten the login password, a resetting email will be sent.
-* Use of SQL Injection (SQLi) and XSS techniques.
+* SQL Injection (SQLi) and XSS techniques are used.

 ## How to run the project
 - This project was created using the Pyphon Django framework.
-- Make sure to create a python virtual enviroment.
+- Make sure to create a python virtual environment.

 1. Clone this repository to your local computer
-2. Install python virtual enviroment using:
+2. Install python virtual environment using:
      - On Mac or Linux run - `python3 -m pip install --user virtualenv`
      - On Windows run - `py -m pip install --user virtualenv`
+3. Install python-dotenv on your environment:
+     - `pip install python-dotenv`
-3. Run the server using `python manage.py runserver`
+4. Run the server using `python manage.py runserver`
-4. Open the terminal and you will see a log with the server IP and the port (default is 8080).
+5. Open the terminal and you will see a log with the server IP and the port (default is 8000).
-5. Open your web browser and go to localhost:8080
+6. Open your web browser and go to localhost:8000

 **Website Link** - https://github.com/ozshm/cyberPro.git